engineer-man/piston/readme.md

 - Capping max processes at 64 (resists `:(){ :|: &}:;`, `while True: os.fork()`, etc.)
 - Capping max files at 2048 (resists various file based attacks)
 - Mounting all resources read-only (resists `sudo rm -rf --no-preserve-root /`)
+- Cleaning up all temp space after each execution (resists out of drive space attacks)
 - Running as a variety of unprivileged users
 - Capping runtime execution at 3 seconds
 - Capping stdout to 65536 characters (resists yes/no bombs and runaway output)